mincongzhang/AAD/aad_backward_mode_detail.md

 So we can only calculate $\frac{\partial h}{\partial g} \frac{\partial g}{\partial f}$ once and apply it to the rest of the calculations.
 This is the idea of backward mode.

 ## Backward mode
-Before going into the details, let's define some terms.
+Before looking into the details, let's go through some definitions and terms.

-evaluation trace:
+As we have already known that in forward mode we decompose calculations into elementary steps, all the steps form an __evaluation trace__.

+Some also call this evaluation trace the __Wengert list__, which is named after the author of this paper *Wengert, Robert Edwin.
+"A simple automatic derivative evaluation program."
+Communications of the ACM 7.8 (1964): 463-464*.

 primal trace: